wozeparrot/tinyrwkv/README.md

     gpt                 freeform generation using the GPT mode (requires a preprocessed model using `ptr`) tra                 pretrain or finetune a model (if finetuning the model needs to be preprocessed with `ptr`) bpt                 benchmark the gpt mode
+    wkv                 benchmark/test each wkv module
+    mus                 music generation using the RNN mode (requires a preprocessed model using `pre`)

 options:
   -h, --help            show this help message and exit